generik0/ZN.FullStack.Bunker.2025.Q4/README.md

 Please clone the repo, push to your own github profile (as private if possible), and share the link with us (adding generik0 user if private).

-You do not need to deliver it all, please take your own time into consideration, however fokus on providing something special that we can talk about later at our following interviews.
+You do not need to deliver it all, please take your own time into consideration, however focus on providing something special that we can talk about later at our following interviews.

 -----